 Short 13-day 78 call, bid 1.30

 The bear put spread is a debit spread entered into when a trader thinks the underlying price is going to decline.
 Unlike the bear call spread, which sets up a net credit, the bear put spread creates a net debit.
-It combines an in-the-money long put with an out-of-the-money short put.
+It combines an in-the-money long put option with an out-of-the-money short put option.
 This sets up a limited maximum profit and loss.
 Breakeven is equal to the higher strike minus the net debit paid (see “Bear put spread,” below).

 Example: The current underlying price is $130.01.
-A bear put spread is set up with the following trades:
+A bear put spread is set up with the following options trades:

 Buy 20-day 131 put, ask 2.34